-Many parents are concerned about alcohol as well as other drugs as their children grow up, and for good reason.
-Young people are at greater risk of alcohol-related harm than adults.
+Many parents are concerned about alcohol as well as other drugs as their children grow up.

-Relatively recent research has shown that the brain keeps developing until we’re in our mid-twenties, and that alcohol is more harmful than previously thought to young people.
-Findings include:
+Relatively recent research has shown that the brain keeps developing until we’re in our mid-twenties, and that alcohol is more harmful to young people than previously thought.
+Findings include: ·

-- alcohol exposes teenagers to a greater risk of injury and harm, and doing things they may later regret, than adults
+- compared to adults, alcohol exposes teenagers to a greater risk of injury and harm, and doing things they may later regret

-- teenagers are likely to drink more and take more risks when drinking compared to older people
+- teenagers are likely to drink more and take more risks when drinking, especially compared to older people

 - drinking early can cause problems with alcohol later in life and damage the brain.

-Alcohol contributes to the 3 leading causes of death among young people:
+Alcohol can contribute to the three leading causes of death among young people:

 - unintentional injuries